SwiftGGTeam/GGHexo/src/20170424_self-explained-swift-1.md

 	func application(_ application: UIApplication,
                     willFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey : Any]? = nil) -> Bool {

-		// Let's create a new window.
-Every app needs one to start.
-		// We will set its frame to be the same size of the screen. window = UIWindow(frame: UIScreen.main.bounds)
+		window = UIWindow(frame: UIScreen.main.bounds)

-		// Set the window's rootViewController to be the
-		// ViewController you want to start with. window?.rootViewController = OurAwesomeViewController()
+		window?.rootViewController = OurAwesomeViewController()

-		// This will push it on to the screen. window?.makeKeyAndVisible()

-		// Unless you have some major failure during this function, you should
-		// return true here to let your application know it's ready to go. return true
+		window?.makeKeyAndVisible()
+		return true
 	}
 }